DecoderAshish/WhatsApp/README.md

 ## How to use

 Execute [`git clone https://github.com/DecoderAshish/WhatsApp.git`] to clone the project.
-Git should be installed on your PC.
+Git should have installed on your PC.

 ```bash
 git clone https://github.com/DecoderAshish/WhatsApp.git